This post may contain affiliate links. Please see our disclosure policy.

 • Cut them into similar-sized chunks (about 2-3 cm or 1.5 inch cubes).

-• Place the chunks in a medium-sized pot and top with cold water.
+• Place the chunks in a large pot and top with cold water.

 • Bring to a boil, then let the potatoes simmer for 15-17 minutes, until they are soft (test with the tip of a sharp knife).